PHSERIS/paper_trail/README.md

-# Paper Trail External Module v1.3.3
+# Paper Trail External Module v1.3.5
 ---------------------------------------------------------------------------------------

 ### Brief summary
 The goal of this external module (ext-mod) is to streamline the creation of pdf files in REDCap when it needs to be automatically attached to an upload field in the same project.
 In it simplest form, it can create a pdf-version of a pre-determined REDCap instrument, when specific fields have been completed.
 You have full control over which fields must be completed before the pdf file is created, as well as selecting the desired upload field.
-It also contains a feature that allows you to control when to attach the pdf-file to an upload field by answering one single Yes/No field.
 Additionally, the ext-mod wouldn't be complete without a feature to remove the label "remove file and send it" from the upload field, and server side processing of large pdf files (recommended for instruments with in-line images).
 Finally, you can use its multi use-case functionality to defined several conditions, each generating their respective pdf file.

 ----------------------------------------------------------------------------------------------
+### New feature --  Select the longitudinal event containing the upload field to which the PDF file must be attached to.
+* For longitudinal studies, you must specify which event the upload field receiving the PDF file is located.

 ### New feature -- Merge several instruments into a single PDF file:
 * The module now allows for specifying one or more instruments to be merged into a single PDF file; this is particularly useful when signatures are captured in different instruments, at different times, and a record is needed of when the final/completed document was finally captured.